-ACT is the mainstay of modern therapeutic protocols.
-Artemisinin and its semisynthetic derivatives, such as artesunate, artemether, and arteether dihydroartemisinin, are obtained from the plant Artemisia annua.
+Artemisinin combination therapy (ATC) is the mainstay of modern therapeutic protocols.
+Artemisinin and its semisynthetic derivatives such as artesunate, artemether, arteether dihydroartemisinin belong to the products of the plant Artemisia annua.
 They are sesquiterpene lactone containing an unusual peroxide bridge.
-Artemisinins are considered prodrugs activated to generate carbon-centered free radicals or reactive oxygen species, and are the most potent antimalarial agents, effective against nearly all asexual and sexual parasite stages [20].
+Artemisinins are considered prodrugs that are activated to generate carbon-centered free radicals or reactive oxygen species, and are the most potent antimalarial agents, effective against nearly all asexual and sexual parasite stages [20].

-Artemisinin component in ACT (artemether, artesunate, or dihydroartemisinin) drastically reduces the number of parasites during the first three days of treatment, but potential disadvantage may be a higher risk of recrudescence when these drugs are used in monotherapeutic regimens.
+Artemisinin component in artemisinin combination therapy (ACT) (artemether, artesunate, or dihydroartemisinin) reduces the number of parasites drastically during the first 3 days of treatment, but potential disadvantage may be a higher risk of recrudescence when these drugs are used in monotherapeutic regimens.
 Recrudescence signifies the emergence of a clinical picture of malaria from parasites that persist in erythrocytes after the initial treatment.
-This is why drugs from other antimalarial groups are added, which eliminate the remaining parasites and in that way prevent recrudescent malaria [20].
+That is why they are added drugs from another antimalarial groups which eliminate the remaining parasites, and in that way prevent recrudescent malaria [20].

 In Serbia, malaria is treated in infectious departments of tertiary medical institutions, adapted to the WHO's advice.
 Unfortunately, due to low consumption, most antimalarial drugs are not registered, so procurement takes place according to special procedures.
-Artemisinin-mixed treatment is the cornerstone for therapeutic approach, while artesunate is the preferred therapy for treatment of severe falciparum malaria.
+Artemisinin-mixed treatment is cornerstone for therapeutic approach, while artesunate is the preferred therapy for treatment of severe falciparum malaria.

-Side effects of artemisinins occur rarely (3.4%).
-However, the greater concern is related to hemolysis which occurs in approximately 10-15% patients, and even more following intravenous artesunate treatment [21].
-Delayed-onset anemia or postartesunate late hemolysis has been observed to occur two to three weeks following the initiation of IV artesunate, after complete parasite clearance, but this phenomenon is also described after oral administration of artemisinin drugs.
+Side effects of artemisinins occur rarely (3.4 %).
+However, the greater concern is related to haemolysis which occurs in approximately 10-15% patients, and even more following intravenous artesunate treatment [21].
+Delayed-onset anemia or postartesunate late hemolysis has been observed to occur 2-3 weeks following the initiation of IV artesunate, after complete parasite clearance, but this phenomenon is also described after oral administration of artemisin drugs.
 Although there is no complete explanation for this phenomenon, it unconditionally requires additional differential diagnostic and therapeutic efforts.
-Artemisinin resistance is a rare phenomenon, but the releases in the literature are found more often [22].
+Artemisinin resistance is a rare phenomenon, but the releases in the literature are more often found [22].

-According to Centers for Control and Disease Prevention recommendations, chloroquine (or hydroxychloroquine) remains an effective choice for P. vivax and P. ovale infections.
-After the treatment of P. vivax / P. ovale infection, primaquine should be used, or recently introduced tafenoquine, due to the effects on hypnozoites in the liver, left after treatment, thus preventing malaria relapses [23].
+According to CDC recommendations chloroquine (or hydroxychloroquine) remains an effective choice for P. vivax and P. ovale infections.
+After the treatment of Pl vivax /P. ovale infection, primaquine should be used, or recently introduced tefanquine, due to the effects on hypnozoites in the liver, left after treatment, thus preventing malaria recidives [23].

-It is said that 13 drugs are in advanced research development, two of which are in the advanced, final phase - artefenomel-ferroquine and lumefantrine-KAF156 [24].
+It is said that 13 drugs are in advanced research development, two of which are in the advanced, final phase - artefenomel-ferroquine and lumefantrine-KAF156[24].

-Arterolane is a newer synthetic peroxide resembling the artemisinin derivative.
-Arterolane maleate and piperaquine effectively cures P. falciparum malaria by day 28 in pediatric patients, which justifies the clinical application of this combination [24, 25].
+Arterolane, newer synthetic peroxide resembling the artemisinin derivative.
+Arterolane maleate and piperaquine effectively cures P. falciparum malaria by day 28 in paediatric patients, which justifies the clinical application of this combination [24, 25].

-The US Food and Drug Administration approved tafenoquine for the prevention of relapse of vivax malaria on July 20, 2018.
-Tafenoquine, an 8-aminoquinoline, is used as a single-dose treatment for Plasmodium vivax relapse prevention.
+FDA approved tafenoquine for prevention of relapse of vivax malaria on July 20, 2018.
+Tafenoquine is an 8-aminoquinoline.
+The final examination, and even authorization by the FDA, was experienced Tafenoquinea single-dose treatment for Plasmodium vivax relapse prevention.
 Administration of this drug, as well as primaquine, follow the same restriction and adverse events (glucose-6-phosphate dehydrogenase deficiency) [26].